 Geeves Court Refurbishment

-There is a current push to reframe the public perception on housing size in the ACT.
-This push aims to reduce demolition waste, address building unaffordability and environmental impacts.
-This project highlights what can be achieved with existing dwellings on modest budgets, demonstrating that knock-down rebuilds should not always be the default action when it comes to improving liveability and amenity.
+There is a growing push to reconsider community perceptions of housing size in the ACT, aiming to reduce demolition waste while addressing affordability and environmental impact.
+This project demonstrates what can be achieved by working with existing housing stock on modest budgets, highlighting that knock‑down rebuilds should not always be the default response when seeking to improve liveability and amenity.

 Typology: